robOcity/ai-course/resources/resources-students.md

 * [Python Tutor](http://pythontutor.com/) - Visualize your Python code at runtime -- an invaluable tool for learning about and debugging issues with Python data structures.
 If you are struggling with your code, cut and paste it into Python Tutor and see what is going on.

 * [Awesome Python](https://github.com/vinta/awesome-python) - A currated list of the best Python packages by topic.

-## Math

-* [Introduction to Probability, Statistics and Random Processes](https://www.probabilitycourse.com/) - Online text for the mathematically inclined student with videos, example problems with clear explanations and diagrams.

 ## Podcasts